Willem van der Merwe

-Willem Maré van der Merwe (born 20 July 1960) is a South African orthopaedic surgeon and former cricketer. van der Merwe was a professional cricketer in South Africa from 1978 to 1987, playing predominantly for Orange Free State and Western Province.
-He later played first-class cricket in England for Oxford University and has since become a surgeon.
-He is the current president of the International Society of Arthroscopy, Knee Surgery and Orthopaedic Sports Medicine (ISAKOS).
+Willem Maré van der Merwe (20 July 1960 – 31 March 2025) was a South African orthopaedic surgeon and cricketer.
+Van der Merwe was a professional cricketer in South Africa from 1978 to 1987, playing predominantly for Orange Free State and Western Province.
+He later played first-class cricket in England for Oxford University and became a surgeon.
+He served as president of the International Society of Arthroscopy, Knee Surgery and Orthopaedic Sports Medicine (ISAKOS).